 There is no compulsory notification requirement under the CCA.
-However, the ACCC expects to be notified of takeover and merger proposals in advance where the products of the relevant parties are either substitutes or complements and the merged group will have a post-merger market share greater than 20 per cent in the relevant market.
+However, the ACCC expects to be notified of takeover and merger proposals in advance where the products or services of the relevant parties are either substitutes or complements and the merged group will have a post-merger market share greater than 20 per cent in a relevant market.
 In addition, where a takeover proposal will, or is likely to, raise competition concerns (eg. because it may raise horizontal, vertical or conglomerate effects concerns), the relevant parties should seek Australian competition clearance for the takeover.
+Foreign-to-foreign mergers can be captured by Australia's merger control regime, however, a local nexus or effects is required.3